ilkerkarimanov/GEH.Sample/readme.md

 ----------

 # Solution Settings #
-* In order to use this samples should install MongoDB instance and apply ncessary changes in appsettings.json
+* In order to use this samples should install MongoDB instance and apply necessary changes in appsettings.json

 * Review logging configuration in Startup.cs, as minimum log level or applying different settings based environment running into.